Called to the Bar

 He is co-lead counsel in Heyder v.
 Canada, in which a settlement was reached for $900 million involving alleged sexual misconduct in the Canadian Armed Forces and Department of National Defence.
 It is one of the largest class action settlements in Canadian history.

-Jon has been involved in some of the largest class action settlements in Canada, including the settlement with Ernst & Young LLP in the Sino-Forest class action for $117 million, which is the largest settlement with an auditor in Canadian history.
+He has been involved in many other of Canada’s largest settlements, including the settlement with Ernst & Young LLP in the Sino-Forest class action for $117 million, which is the largest settlement with an auditor in Canada.

 Prior to joining Koskie Minsky in 2002, Jon practiced at a large international law firm.
 He was also previously a caseworker and division leader at Downtown Legal Services (a community legal clinic) doing criminal defence work.

 Jon obtained his Bachelor of Laws from the University of Toronto, where he won numerous mooting prizes.
 He also spent a year abroad in Kuala Lumpur, Malaysia at a public health agency focusing on law reform.

 Jon speaks and publishes regularly on issues related to class actions and commercial litigation.